alejandrorusso/mkdocstocanvas/README.md

 2. Generates PDFs
 3. Uploads all pages to Canvas
 4. Creates modules with pages and PDFs
-5. Publish all the modules
+5. Publishes all the modules

 ### Deleting Content